Training Persistence

 What happens:

-1. Fetch checkpoint metadata (base_model, LoRA rank).
+1. Fetch checkpoint metadata (base_model, LoRA rank, and train flags when present).

 2. Start a new TrainingClient with matching config.